WordPress staging site

 Or, you can only push certain changes, which is a neat bit of flexibility that BlogVault offers.

-Then, BlogVault will generate a “Site Diff”, which essentially just tells you the changes between your live site and staging site.
-From there, you can choose to push all or just some changes live.
+On the next screen, BlogVault will generate a Sites Diff, which essentially just tells you the changes between your live site and staging site.

 How to create a staging site for WordPress manually

 If you want a more open sandbox environment – one where you get to experiment with custom code modifications and etc., the next option is to manually create a staging site on a subdomain.
-It’s important that you use a subdomain, rather than a localhost, so that your hardware environment is identical.
+It’s important to use a subdomain or another server-based staging environment rather than localhost when possible, so your hosting stack is closer to your live site.

 Below, I’ll show you step by step how to set everything up.
 The process might be a little tricky if you’re a WordPress beginner, but I’ll try to break everything down as simply as possible.